titipata/scipdf_parser/README.md

 ## Usage

-Run the GROBID using the given bash script before parsing PDF
+Run the GROBID using the given bash script before parsing PDF.

+**NOTE**: the recommended way to [run grobid is via docker](https://grobid.readthedocs.io/en/latest/Grobid-docker/), so make sure it's running on your machine.
+Update the version to the [latest version](https://github.com/kermitt2/grobid/releases).

 ```bash
 bash serve_grobid.sh